ThomasPark20/ObsidianBackup/Zettelkasten/CS350 Virtual Memory.md

 	- ==2^{V-K}== bytes per segment
 - kernel decides where each fragment is placed in phys mem
 - ==Fragmentation still possible==
+- ==Limitation:== space for heap and stack cannot grow beyond a certain point.
 #### Approach 1
 - For each segment i, the MMU has
 	- a relocation offset register: offset\[i\] and